-The video lesson features how to make sprouted grains at home and thus make your own sprouted flour for all your baking needs.
+The video lesson plus written recipe features how to make sprouted grains at home and thus make your homemade sprouted flour for all your baking needs.

 China is credited with developing the method for germinating seeds many centuries ago and on long ocean voyages, Chinese sailors used sprouted mung beans as a source of vitamin C for preventing scurvy.

 Today is the one year birthday of the The Healthy Home Economist blog!
 Many thanks to all of you who have shared this amazing adventure with me so far.
 Your blog comments, input via email, and general inspiration have been invaluable to me over the past year.
 I can’t wait to see what fun experiences the coming months have in store for all of us!

 Several of you emailed me asking for this almond flour pizza crust recipe since I posted it as part of My Personal Food Log last week.
 I really hope you enjoy it as much as I do.
 It is so fabulous, and I am so delighted that I am not missing wheat crust pizza in the slightest with this recipe in my back pocket (I am such a huge pizza lover).

 Have you ever noticed that most dentists have a kind of “bricklayer” mentality?
 They peer into your mouth, examine your teeth and gums and then proceed to clean, drill, fill, or straighten your pearly whites like they are somehow separate from the rest of your body!
 A contractor installing pavers in your driveway or a mason building a brick and mortar wall around a courtyard approach their work in basically the same way.